official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 463

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford“So we have to re-order our story and message.
+“So we have to re-order our story and message.
 Increasingly I think it should be about the nature of the regime.
 We do intervene – as per the Chicago speech.
 We have no inhibitions – where we reasonably can – about nation- building ie we must come to our conclusion on Saddam from our own position,